open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 Now you can check out these resources:

-- [Templates](/templates), which provides a more depth overview of the Scriggo template.
+- [Templates](/templates), which provides a more in-depth overview of the Scriggo template.
 - [Get started with templates](/get-started-2#execute-templates-in-your-application),
   which provides a tutorial on embedding Scriggo templates in your Go application.